crankycyclops/trogdor-pp/src/nodejs/trogdord/README.md

 ### Removing (Destroying) a Player

 Removing a player can be accomplished with a call to Player.destroy().
-Note that, at the time of this writing, no other entity type can be destroyed.
+Note that, at the time of this writing, no other entity type can be destroyed via a trogdord request.

 Example: